kowainik/life-sync/README.md

 You might have some configuration files with different settings for your system.
 For example:

-1. Preferred settings for your editors (Spacemacs, Vim etc.).
+1. Preferred settings for your editors (Spacemacs, Vim, etc.).
 2. Useful bash aliases and other miscellaneous shell settings.
 3. Git configuration.

 And much more!
-But sometimes you start working from new fresh machine without your settings, like in situations below:
+But sometimes you start working from a new fresh machine without your settings, like in these situations:

-1. You bought new PC or laptop.
+1. You bought a new PC or laptop.
 2. You might reinstall your system on your working machine.
-3. You was given new laptop at work.
+3. You were given a new laptop at work.

-Every time this happens you need to walk through tedious process of copying your data again.
+Every time this happens, you need to walk through the tedious process of copying your data again.
 It's a well-known practice to
 [store configs in `dotfiles` GitHub repository](https://dotfiles.github.io/).
 And `life-sync` makes it much easier to maintain this repository!
-With single command your can copy every file and directory from `dotfiles` repository to your machine.
-Or update your remote `dotfiles` repository after multiple local changs to different files.
+With a single command, your can copy every file and directory from `dotfiles` repository to your machine.
+Or update your remote `dotfiles` repository after multiple local changes to different files.

 ## Installation